Effects of resolution inhomogeneity in large-eddy simulation: Impacts of Resolution Inhomogeneity on LES

-The numerical experiment described here highlights the impact of the implicit commutation error on LES and demonstrates how the propagation properties of the underlying numerics govern the way the implicit commutation error manifests in simulation.
-The trapped scales of motion in the fine region of the domain are physically incorrect and numerically problematic.
-An increase in high wavenumber energy can lead to numerical stability issues, and the trapped low wavenumber energy can corrupt otherwise meaningful statistics.
-Moreover, nonlinear effects in the full Navier-Stokes equations would magnify these issues as erroneous fluctuations would interact with and contaminate any other incoming turbulence.
-To demonstrate this, consider the turbulence packet after one flow through (see Fig.~\ref{fig:tikzgrid}e).
+\gry{The numerical experiment described here focuses on the idealized case of frozen turbulence consistent with Taylor's hypothesis to emphasize the impact of commutation error.
+The scales trapped in the fine region of the domain are physically incorrect and numerically problematic.
+An increase in high wavenumber energy can lead to numerical instabilities, and the trapped low wavenumber energy can corrupt otherwise meaningful statistics.
+Moreover, it is reasonable to expect that in an LES nonlinear effects would magnify these problems as erroneous fluctuations would interact with and contaminate incoming turbulence.
+Consider, for instance, the turbulence packet after one flow through (see Fig.~\ref{fig:tikzgrid}e).
 As the coarsely resolved packet re-enters the fine region (without any active forcing), the spectrum gets corrupted by the trapped energy (see Fig.~\ref{fig:nodissend}).
-Furthermore, a shift in energy from lower wavenumbers to higher wavenumbers is particularly damaging in real turbulence as the former are more responsible for momentum transport while the latter are more responsible for dissipation.
+Furthermore, a shift in energy from lower wavenumbers to higher wavenumbers would be particularly damaging in real turbulence as the former are more responsible for momentum transport while the latter are more responsible for dissipation.
+The nonlocal wavenumber interactions introduced by resolution inhomogeneity may corrupt the energy cascade, which, in homogeneous isotropic turbulence, is known to be dominated by interactions local in wavespace \citep{waleffe1992nature}.
 Lastly, notice that unlike the effects of discretization error, the effects of resolution inhomogeneity do not improve with higher-order numerics.
-A model for the inhomogeneous part of the commutator is clearly needed to mitigate the effects of the implicit commutation error on the flow.
+Further study of these effects in an actual LES is warranted, but is out of scope for this paper.
+However, it is clear that a model for the inhomogeneous part of the commutator is needed to mitigate the effects of the commutation error. }